juice-shop/pwning-juice-shop/appendix/solutions.md

 :wrench: **TODO**

-### :warning: Perform a Remote Code Execution that would keep a less hardened application busy forever
+### Perform a Remote Code Execution that would keep a less hardened application busy forever

 1. By manual or automated URL discovery you can find a [Swagger](https://swagger.io) API documentation hosted at